steinwurf/hotplug/README.rst

 - libudev

-On fedora libudev is part of the package `systemd-devel`
+On Fedora/CentOS libudev is part of the package `systemd-devel` and on Debian the package is called `libudev-dev`

 Callback methods
 ================